 The aggressive driving education effort is a component of the state's Toward Zero Deaths initiative.
 TZD is the state's cornerstone traffic safety program that is a partnership between DPS, MnDOT, Department of Health (MDH), Minnesota Emergency Medical Services Board and other traffic safety partners.

 Last year, common aggressive driving behaviors resulted in 61 deaths and 6,791 injuries.
 In 2011, the State Patrol took enforcement action on 5,527 incidents of careless and reckless driving, following too closely and unsafe lane change/change of course.
 Traits of aggressive drivers also include honking, screaming at motorists, as well as making hand gestures.
 Traffic safety officials say aggressive driving can turn to road rage, when such behaviors result in actual physical or vehicle-to-vehicle altercations.
 "The key when encountering an aggressive driver is to stay calm and do not engage with or respond to them," says Donna Berger, director of DPS Office of Traffic Safety.
-"Remember, getting to your destination safely and pro-tecting you and your passengers are the goal."
+"Remember, getting to your destination safely and protecting yourself and your passengers are the goal."

 What to Do When Encountering an Aggressive Driver